Eddie Jones (basketball)

 Edward Charles Jones (born October 20, 1971) is an American former professional basketball player who played for five teams in his 14-year National Basketball Association (NBA) career.

-Jones played college basketball at Temple University and was the 1993–94 Atlantic 10 Player of the Year.
+Jones played college basketball for the Temple Owls and was the 1993–94 Atlantic 10 Player of the Year.
 He led the Owls to the Elite 8 in the NCAA tournament.
 The three-time NBA All-Star was selected 10th overall in the 1994 NBA draft by the Los Angeles Lakers.

 College career

 Jones played college basketball for Temple from 1991 to 1994.
 In his junior season, he led them to the Elite Eight of the NCAA Tournament, and in his final season with the Owls he averaged 19.2 points.
 In 1994, he was named Atlantic 10 Player of the Year.

 Professional career

 Los Angeles Lakers (1994–1999)

 The Los Angeles Lakers selected Jones with the 10th overall selection in the 1994 NBA draft.
 Lakers general manager Jerry West stated, "We wanted the best pure athlete available, and Eddie was too good to pass up".

 In his rookie season Jones averaged 14.0 points per game and 2.05 steals per game as he played in 64 games, 58 of which he started.
 He also led the NBA in steal/turnover ratio (1.75), placed 4th in the NBA Rookie of the Year ballot, and was on the 1994–95 NBA All-Rookie First Team.
 In the 94–95 All-Star weekend Rookie Challenge he won the MVP, posting a game-high 25 points, 6 steals, and 4 rebounds.
 With his combination of size, athleticism, and defense, Jones began to draw favorable comparisons to another former Lakers great, Michael Cooper.
 (Cooper himself said that looking at Jones on the court was like "looking in a mirror.")
 Jones would become an integral part of the Lakers squad, along with Nick Van Exel and Cedric Ceballos as the Lakers made the playoffs and upset the Seattle SuperSonics in the first round 3–1 before facing the top-seeded San Antonio Spurs led by league MVP David Robinson.
 The younger Lakers managed to push the Spurs to six games before losing the series, with Jones averaging 8.7 points off the bench in his first playoff run.

 The following year featured Jones solidifying his position as the team's starting shooting guard, as Jones started 66 of 70 games and averaged 12.8 points a game for the season.
 The Lakers improved their total record to 53 wins, bolstered by the midseason return of franchise legend Magic Johnson out of retirement.
 The Lakers made the playoffs again, but could not defeat the defending NBA champion Houston Rockets, who defeated the Lakers 3–1 in the first round.
 Jones averaged 17.3 points in the series.